Reading time: 6 min.

 Table of Contents

-Minoxidil works by opening up the blood vessels in the scalp, so more blood flows to the hair follicles.
-Blood carries essential nutrients that help your hair grow, so allowing more blood to flow to the follicles can slow hair loss and promote regrowth.
+Minoxidil works by opening up the blood vessels in the scalp, allowing more blood flow and essential nutrients to the hair follicles, promoting hair growth in the process.

 Results of using 5% Minoxidil for 6 months